 What would you do if you had a disability that made it mentally straining for you to do the one thing you love?
-That’s what clean-freak Aoyama has to deal with every day as he plays soccer in the new anime Cleanliness Boy!
+That’s what clean-freak Aoyama has to deal with every day as he plays soccer in the new anime Clean Freak!
 Aoyama kun.

 The captain of the team, Kaoru Zaizen (seen top left in the visual above), doesn’t like Aoyama at all.
 Why?
 Because he wants players that are fully dedicated to the sport.
 Aoyama is the kind of guy who will sacrifice plays in order to avoid getting his shoes dirty, after all.
 Much to his chagrin, Aoyama is a great player despite his handicap, skillfully maneuvering around the field not only in order to evade dirt but also to score goals.
 Moving out of dirt’s way is an art to him.
 But that doesn’t mean his handicap doesn’t impede the team.
 When it rains, for example, he’s almost fully out of commission, not wanting to muddy his legs.

 Aoyama, as a character, is absolutely adorable.
 Watching him avoid getting dirty and sanitizing soccer equipment as a stylized super-deformed character is too cute for words.
 In order to clean his own classroom to perfection, he will tucker himself out before even starting practice.
 It’s not the lines of dialogue that make Aoyama so cute to watch; after all, he barely says anything.
 It’s his movements that make him such a delight to watch, making anime the perfect medium to get to know him in.